ErfanRasti/arch-setup/docs/12_hyprland/hyprland.md

 sudo pacman -S brightnessctl
 ```

-I use intel in conjunction with nvidia.
-It should be specified to work corretly.
-I also chagned the percent:
+I use Intel in conjunction with NVIDIA.
+It should be specified to work correctly.
+I also changed the percent:

 ```conf
 bindel = ,XF86MonBrightnessUp, exec, brightnessctl -d intel_backlight s 5%+